cloudfoundry/cf-networking-release/docs/configuration.md

 #### Changing the network
 It is safe to expand `cf_networking.network` on an existing deployment.
-However it is not safe to modify `cf_networking.subnet_size`.
+However it is not safe to modify `cf_networking.subnet_prefix_length`.
 Unpredictable behavior may result.

 Any changes which result in an IP range that does not completely contain the old network address block must be done using